Designit: Reimagining the Wellness Industry post-pandemic

 -

-Consumers are focused on immunity, sleep and an overall sense of wellbeing
+Consumers are focused on immunity, sleep and an overall sense of wellbeing.
+Their beauty needs stem more from within than from external appearance.

 Reflections